adsuth/VGMU-isOnlineUtil/README.md

 Upon completion, the program will output an HTML file to `./index.html`, that can then be opened on a web browser like Chrome.

+## Dependencies
+To run this utility, you'll need to install the required dependencies. run this command to do

+`pip install -r requirements.txt`

 ## Arguments
 | Argument | Shorthand | Use | Notes |
 | --- | --- | --- | --- |